 Accepted at Cornell as a history major, Rogers was drafted in his second year by the U.S. Army and originally slated to serve in combat overseas.
 But Rogers, a jazz musician during his high school days, was then reassigned to play trumpet in the West Point Military Academy band.
 After playing for West Point for nine months and completing his three-month basic training, Rogers qualified for the G.I.
 Bill, which allowed him to return to Cornell with his education costs covered.

 Cornell provided more than a degree for Rogers; he also met his wife, Chris, there.
-Following college, they both taught in the Westhampton Beach, Long Island, school system for several years before Rogers was made school principal.
+Following college, they both taught in the Westhampton Beach, Long Island, school system for several years before Rogers was made school principal at James Port School on Long Island.
 It was a role he believes he was given not due to his natural leadership ability, but because he was a man.

 “I was a good teacher, but hadn’t been there that long,” he says.
 “Most of the faculty were women, and Chris would have made a better principal.”